kdm9/kWIP/README.md

 ============

-You need `libkhmer.a` and the Khmer C++ headers.
-These can be compiled from version 1.4 or greater of Khmer:
+You need `libkhmer.a` and the khmer C++ headers.
+These should be compiled from the `master` branch of khmer, as bugs relevant to our use case exist in the latest released version v1.4.1.

     git clone https://github.com/dib-lab/khmer.git
-    # Check out version 1.4 of khmer
-    git checkout v1.4
     # Build the library and install it
     cd khmer/lib
     make install PREFIX=$HOME